Earl Timberlake

-Earl Anthony Timberlake Jr. (born November 4, 2000) is an American college basketball player for the Bryant Bulldogs of the America East Conference.
-He previously played for the Miami Hurricanes and the Memphis Tigers.
+Earl Anthony Timberlake Jr. (born November 4, 2000) is an American basketball player for Oliveirense of the Liga Portuguesa de Basquetebol (LPB).
+He played college basketball for the Bryant Bulldogs, the Miami Hurricanes and the Memphis Tigers.

 Early life and high school career

 Timberlake grew up in Southeast Washington, D.C. and began playing basketball in fourth grade.
 As a high school freshman, he played for Rock Creek Christian Academy in Rosaryville, Maryland.
 After averaging 8.3 points per game in his first season, he transferred to DeMatha Catholic High School in Hyattsville, Maryland.
 Timberlake averaged 11.3 points per game as a sophomore.
 In his senior season, he averaged 16.5 points and 10 rebounds per game, capturing his second Washington Catholic Athletic Conference (WCAC) title.
 He was a two-time first-team All-WCAC selection.
 In 2019, Timberlake competed for Team Durant at the Nike Elite Youth Basketball League.

 Recruiting

-Timberlake was a consensus four-star recruit and the highest ranked player from Maryland in the 2020 class.
-On November 4, 2019, he committed to playing college basketball for Miami (Florida) over offers from Georgetown, Ohio State, Alabama, Maryland, Providence, Wake Forest, North Carolina, Seton Hall, South Carolina and Pittsburgh.
+Timberlake was a consensus four-star recruit and the highest-ranked player from Maryland in the 2020 class.
+On November 4, 2019, he committed to playing college basketball for Miami (FL) over offers from Georgetown, Ohio State, Alabama, Maryland, Providence, Wake Forest, North Carolina, Seton Hall, South Carolina and Pittsburgh.
 Timberlake became the program's best recruit since Lonnie Walker in the 2017 class.